 Welcome to Different Together, for a better understanding of Asperger’s Syndrome

 Different Together is a safe, supportive and understanding community for the partners of adults affected by Asperger’s Syndrome (AS).
+We are a not for profit organisation.
 If you’ve found us, it is likely that you either know or suspect that your partner has AS and are wondering … what now?
 We are here for you!

 Help to support us with the pay per view video workshop from